MS in Patient Safety Leadership

 - Course Work

 |Health Sciences Research and Information Technology|

 |Creating Human and System Change|

 - Other Requirements Each student must meet all online and onsite attendance requirements and complete all demonstration of learning requirements for all courses.
 The onsite requirement for this program is a three-day onsite experience at the UIC campus.
 This residency is embedded in one of the required eight-week courses.

-- Onsite Residency A three-day onsite residency requirement at UIC will provide the opportunity for students to practice and apply the tools and principles introduced in the online courses.
-An interprofessional team of UIC faculty will teach this onsite course.
-Students will refine their capstone topic during the onsite residency.
+- Onsite Residency A residency requirement will provide the opportunity for students to practice and apply the tools and principles introduced in the online courses.
+An interprofessional team of UIC faculty will teach these residency courses.
+Students will refine their capstone topic during the residency.

 - Capstone Course The capstone provides the opportunity for the patient safety leadership master's student to demonstrate his/her ability to integrate and apply the knowledge and skills acquired from the master's program, as evidenced by defining a problem, applying appropriate methodologies, reporting conclusions, and presenting recommendations in a professional and persuasive manner